 WebAI thus finds a certain number of paragraphs per corporate website that deal with the topic of blockchain.
-WebAI classifies these paragraphs into “knowhow” and “information” and then relates the number to the total amount of text content read on the website.
-Thus, webAI determine a Blockchain Knowhow Intensity and a Blockchain Information Intensity for the company.
+WebAI classifies identifies “know-how” paragraphs and then relates their number to the total amount of text content read on the website.
+Thus, webAI determine a Blockchain Intensity for the company.

-The intensities determined in this way would be 0.0 for a company with no Blockchain-related texts.
-For the example of a consulting company described above, on the other hand, the value for Blockchain Knowhow could be 0.25 and the value for Blockchain Information could be 0.21.
-The startup that is particularly focused on Blockchain could have a Blockchain Knowhow Intensity of 3.8 and a Blockchain Information Intensity of 0.9.
-The regional newspaper, on the other hand, would have a Blockchain Knowhow Intensity of 0.0 and a Blockchain Information Intensity of 0.05.
+The intensity determined in this way would be 0.0 for a company with no Blockchain-related texts.
+For the example of a consulting company described above, on the other hand, the value for Blockchain Intensity could be 0.25.
+The startup that is particularly focused on Blockchain could have a Blockchain Intensity of 3.8.
+The regional newspaper, on the other hand, would have a Blockchain Intensity of 0.0.

 So, unlike simpler binary classifications (“Blockchain YES/NO”), webAI outputs two continuous scores at the company level.
 This allows us to distinguish between companies where Blockchain is only a marginal topic and those where it plays a central role.
-In addition, companies with blockchain products and services can be distinguished from those that merely provide information on the topic.
 Users of webAI data can thus easily determine for themselves how and to what extent a company should focus on Blockchain so that it is relevant to them.

-As an example for the DACH region (Germany, Austria, Switzerland), it can be said that 0.5% of the companies surveyed have a Blockchain Knowhow Intensity greater than 0.0 and thus communicate Blockchain knowhow in some form.
-The average Knowhow Intensity Score for companies with knowhow is 0.45, with half of the companies having a score greater than 0.18.
+As an example for the DACH region (Germany, Austria, Switzerland), it can be said that 0.5% of the companies surveyed have a Blockchain Intensity greater than 0.0 and thus communicate Blockchain know-how in some form.
+The average Intensity Score for those companies is 0.45, with half of the companies having a score greater than 0.18.
 The maximum score achieved is 4.2, with 14.0% achieving a score of 1.0 or higher.